faermanj/aws-daleks/README.md

 The following resources are not exterminated:
 - IAM Users or Roles with names containing "DO-NOT-DELETE" or starts with a "Lord of The Rings" location (e.g. MordorOverlordRole).
 - IAM User used to execute
+- EC2 Instance with termination protection
+- EMR Clusters with termination protection
 <pre>
     Exterminate!
                    /